Introduction

 Should You Test Cleaning Solutions on a Hidden Area First?

-Why Testing Cleaning Solutions is Essential
+The Importance of Testing Cleaning Solutions

-Steps to Test Cleaning Solutions
+Steps for Testing Cleaning Solutions

 - Apply a Small Amount: Dab a small amount of the cleaning solution onto the chosen area using a cotton swab or cloth.